Nintendogs + Cats: Versions

 The game comes in three different versions: Nintendogs + Cats: French Bulldog & New Friends, Nintendogs + Cats: Golden Retriever & New Friends, and Nintendogs + Cats: Toy Poodle & New Friends.
 Each version features many breeds.
 In Japan, the Golden Retriever version is called Shiba Inu & New Friends.

 Each version begins with nine dog breeds, but all twenty seven are unlockable in each game.
 All the breeds from the original Nintendogs games return plus eight new breeds including: French Bulldog, Basset Hound, Great Dane, and Pomeranian.
 Three cat varieties appear in each version of the game, however there are no distinct breeds.

 Development

 Designer Shigeru Miyamoto stated that the idea of dogs and cats getting along came from his own pets.
 This made him think of the Disney movie The Incredible Journey and its 1993 remake, Homeward Bound: The Incredible Journey.
 He stated that "Making a game called Nintencats just didn't seem right for Nintendo", so he brought cats into Nintendogs.
+The game was announced alongside the 3DS during Nintendo's E3 press conference.